 Blog Like A Hobbit – 8 Blogging Tips From Frodo and Friends

-The Lord of The Rings trilogy and the Hobbit have long been favourite reads of mine and the forthcoming movie release has led me to reflect on the qualities the Hobbits displayed in their quest which could help us to succeed in the blogging world.
+The Lord of The Rings trilogy and the Hobbit have long been favourite reads of mine and watching the movies again has led me to reflect on the qualities the Hobbits displayed in their quest that might help us to succeed in the blogging world.
 Here’s the blogging tips I think they might have passed on to us.

 The first and maybe the most important lesson for bloggers and hobbits – you can’t do it on your own.
 Just imagine how far Frodo would have got on his quest without the help of Pippin, Merry and particularly Sam.